Effect of Different Cloning Strategies in pET-28a on Solubility and Functionality of a Staphylococcal Phage Endolysin

 DOI - 10.2144/btn-2020-0034

-Subject(s) - lysin , xhoi , bacteriophage , microbiology and biotechnology , escherichia coli , biology , recombinant dna , cloning (programming) , biochemistry , gene , computer science , bamhi , programming language
+Subject(s) - lysin , xhoi , bacteriophage , microbiology and biotechnology , escherichia coli , cloning (programming) , biology , recombinant dna , biochemistry , gene , computer science , programming language , bamhi

 Endolysins have been studied intensively as an alternative to antibiotics.
-In this study, endolysin derived from a phage which infects methicillin-resistant Staphylococcus aureus (MRSA) was cloned and expressed in Escherichia coli pET28a.
+In this study, endolysin derived from a phage which infects methicillin-resistan Staphylococcus aureus (MRSA) was cloned and expressed in Escherichia coli pET28a.
 Initially, the endolysin was cloned using Bam HI/ Xho I, resulting in expression of a recombinant endolysin which was expressed in inclusion bodies.
 While solubilization was successful, the protein remained nonfunctional.
 Recloning the endolysin using Nco I/ Xho I resulted in expression of soluble and functional proteins at 18°C. The endolysin was able to form halo zones on MRSA plates and showed a reduction in turbidity of MRSA growth.
 Therefore, cloning strategies should be chosen carefully even in an established expression system as they could greatly affect the functionality of the expressed protein.